jfbourgon/extract_roads_grass/README.md

 ## Installation

 Install GRASS GIS using OSGeo4W installer.
-For example for 64bit, you can use https://download.osgeo.org/osgeo4w/osgeo4w-setup-x86_64-v1.exe
+You can use [https://download.osgeo.org/osgeo4w/osgeo4w-setup-x86_64-v1.exe](https://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe)

 In the OSGeo4W installer pop-up, you’ll be given a choice to choose the installation mode.
 Choose the "Express Desktop Install" option, and check 1- GRASS and 2-GDAL and continue.